Jayanth-kumar5566/inflammatory-networks-in-bronchiectasis/README.md

 ---
 ## Pre requisites
 You will need the following softwares and packages to run the codes.
-For Linux systems, Run the following
+For Linux systems, Install the following

-- Python
+- Python3
--- pandas library
+  - pandas library
 - R
--- mboost package
+  - mboost package
--- boot package
+  - boot package
--- foreach package
+  - foreach package
--- doParallel package
+  - doParallel package
 - Cytoscape
 ---
 ## Co-occurence analysis